Izardo/pands-problem-sheet/README.md

 #### Understanding the code:

 1. First, the program prompts the user to enter a positive number.
 This number is then converted to a floating point number and stored in the variable 'number'.
-2. The while loop coupled with the if statement filters out negative numbers and the number 0, while continously prompting the user to enter a postive number.
+2. The while loop coupled with the if statement filters out negative numbers and the number 0, it will continously prompt the user to enter a postive number if not entered.
 3. When a positive number is entered, the code inside the final if statement will be executed which contains a call to the function sqrt(number).
-This will print a sentence containing the original number entered and its approx. square root.
+This will print a sentence containing the original number entered and its approximate square root.
-4. The sqrt() function, takes in the parameter 'number'.
-The while loop continously performs aritmetic to get the approximate square root of a number.
+4. The sqrt() function takes in one parameter: 'number'.
+While the while loop is true (when 'number' is not equal to the second last value in numList) it continuously executes and the indented code performs aritmetic to get the approximate square root of a number.
 After each iteration, the result of the calculation is added to numList.
 The while loop stops when the result of the arithmetic is the same twice in a row.
 This is done by comparing the current value stored in 'number' to the the value at index -2 in the numList.

 #### References:

 [1] "Find root of a number using Newton's method."
 GeeksforGeeks, 21 Feb.
 2021, www.geeksforgeeks.org/find-root-of-a-number-using-newtons-method/</br>
 [2] "Newton Square Root Method in Python."
 Siddik Acil, 23 Feb.
-2021, medium.com/@sddkal/newton-square-root-method-in-python-270853e9185d
+2021, https://medium.com/@sddkal/newton-square-root-method-in-python-270853e9185d

 ## Task 6:
 *Objective: Write a program that reads in a text file and outputs the number of e's it contains.*